 In exceptional circumstances the council will agree to settle a claim or potential dispute upon the termination of employment by way of a compensation payment.
 This is agreed by an officer panel comprised of the Head of Human Resources, the Monitoring Officer and the Executive Director Finance and Resources (or their delegates).
-In the case of Chief Officers or in any cases where the proposed payment is £95,000 or more this will be referred to the Appointments and Remuneration Panel for consideration and recommendation to Full Council.
-The District Auditor is also consulted about any potential offers to Chief Officers.
-Compensation packages in excess of £95,000 which relate to the Chief Executive will be referred to Policy, Resources & Growth Committee for it to make recommendation to full Council.
+In the case of Chief Officers or in any cases where the proposed total payment is £100,000 or more, the Chief Executive may approve the severance package where the package has been recommended by the Appointments and Remuneration Panel.
+The Council's External Auditor is also consulted about any potential offers to Chief Officers.
+Compensation packages in excess of £100,000 which relate to the Chief Executive will be referred to Policy, Resources & Growth Committee.